 Peter Rothstein, President

-Janet Gail Besser, Vice President of Policy and Government Affairs
+Janet Gail Besser, Executive Vice President

+As Executive Vice President Janet leads NECEC's Policy, Government Affairs and Membership strategy and activities.
 Janet brings deep expertise and credibility to lead NECEC’s policy and government relations efforts.
 Most recently she was Vice President of Regulatory Strategy and Policy at National Grid, and previously was Chair of the Massachusetts Department of Public Utilities.
 Janet has been in senior roles in the Massachusetts Energy Office and New Hampshire Public Utilities Commission, and has been an executive and expert consultant on electricity markets, transmission, policy and economics at two leading consulting firms: Analysis Group and Lexecon.
 She also brings experience as policy director for a DC-based national independent power industry association, and is a nationally recognized expert on a wide range of energy policy issues with deep relationships across the industry.

 Dan Bosley, Government Relations Executive

 Dan is NECEC’s Government Relations Executive.
 He served in the Massachusetts Legislature for 24 years as the State Representative from the First Berkshire District.
 During his time as State Representative, he served in several leadership positions including chair of the Joint Committee on Energy and as a member of the conference committee on budgeting.
 He is credited with several job creation bills creating thousands of jobs across the Commonwealth as well as being the co-author of a groundbreaking life science bill and electricity restructuring in Massachusetts.
 While in the Legislature, Bosley was appointed to the federal USTR’s Intergovernmental Policy Advisory Council and served as the National Chair of the Council of State Governments (2004). email@example.com